-- A review of the ASX announcements to obtain an understanding of the significant activities undertaken by the Group during the year. - An audit of the Group's patent register to obtain reasonable assurance any patents that have expired are written off. - iii.
-Obtained and appraised management's assessment of the carrying value of the patents and assessed the appropriateness and relevance of information provided to justify the carrying value of the patents. - iv.
-Checked the amortisation charge to ensure that the patents are being amortised over the 20-year patents' life. - We assessed the adequacy of the disclosures (Note 11) to the financial statements.
+- A review of the ASX announcements to obtain an understanding of the significant activities undertaken by the Group during the year; - ii.
+An audit of the Group's patent register to obtain reasonable assurance any patents that have expired are written off; - Appraising management's assessment of the carrying value of the patents and assessing the appropriateness and relevance of information provided to justify the carrying value of the patents; - iv.
+Checking the amortisation charge to ensure that the patents are being amortised over the 20-year patents' life; and - v.
+Assessing the adequacy of the disclosures (Note 11) to the financial statements.